bluelight773/tf_object_detector/README.md

 1. Collect images from whatever sources you may have, Google, Bing and/or ImageNet for your object and place in a "dataset" folder inside the repo root.
 Ensure many of the images show a lot of context (rather than simply having the object of interest cover virtually the whole image).
-Also, ideally aim for variety in the images while also ensuring they resemble what you expect the real-world input to the object detector to look like as much as possible.
+Also, ideally aim for variety in the images, such as in terms of scale, pose and lighting while also ensuring a good portion may resemble what you expect the real-world input to look like.
 Also, preferably ensure image filenames don't have periods in them, or even better to restrict to alphanumeric characters due to potential issues that may arise later when using labelImg tool.
 The more images the better.
-For good performance you may need around 1000 images, but at a minimum if you just want to do a quick illustrative run, have at least 100 images.
+For good performance on a difficult scenario you may need around 1000 images, but if you just want a quick illustrative run or are lucky (e.g. have a good training set for your scenario and your scenario is quite constrained), then you may get away with as few as 100-200 training images.

 2. Label images via labelimg (https://github.com/tzutalin/labelimg).
 To install and use labelimg tool, while in the tf_object_dector repo root and in the tf-object-detector virtual